justin-henley/parking-garages/README.md

 # Network of Automated Parking Garages - FHSU F2022 CSCI441 VA Group 10

+Personal fork to continue updating the project after the end of the course.

 ## Local Use

 To run on your machine locally: